Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Results

 As previously done for the global $\fmol$ and $\tdep$, the resolved $\fmol$ and $\tdep$ are obtained through a pixel-to-pixel ratio of the resolved map of $\MH2$ with the maps of \M* and SFR$_{100}$, respectively.
 The resulting maps are shown in Fig.~\ref{fig:fmol_tdep}.

-The hatched pixels correspond to pixels below the detection threshold of 4~$\sigma$ in CO integrated intensity map.
-The molecular gas fraction exhibits a declining profile towards the center and reaches $\log_{10}\fmol\sim-1.4$.
+The hatched pixels correspond to pixels below the 4$\sigma$ detection threshold in the CO-integrated intensity map.
+The molecular gas fraction exhibits a declining profile toward the center and reaches $\log_{10}\fmol\sim-1.4$.
 This value is in agreement with the lower bound to the global $\fmol$ mentioned above.
 On the other hand, $\tdep$ reveals an saddle-like profile.
 Indeed, an increase appears in the inner part of the detection region, whereas lower $\tdep$ regions are hinted in the spiral arm region.
-Assuming the inside-out growth scenario can lead us to expect star formation to be suppressed in the bulge region, and to be more active in spiral arms although it is not what \citet{Querejeta21} show in their resolved study of $\tdep$ on SFMS galaxies.
+Assuming the inside-out growth scenario, we would expect SF to be suppressed in the bulge region and be more active in the spiral arms -- although it is not what \citet{Querejeta21} show in their resolved study of $\tdep$ in SFMS galaxies.